KitKat1930/Learning-HTML/README.md

 To solve this proble, you can add the type attribute with the value submit to the button to make it clear that it is a submit button.
 - button type="submit"

 You can use radio buttons for questions where you want only one answer out of multiple options.
+You can create options by adding text after the radio button.
-- "<input type="radio"> Chocolate Chip Cookie"
+- input type="radio"